-Ethernet and Wi-Fi are the dominant LAN technologies.
+Ethernet and WiFi are the dominant LAN technologies.
 The cost of installing network wiring is modest if done when the structure is being built.
-The situation is more difficult for existing building.
-The cost and disruption to retrofit a LAN can be significant deterrent.
+The situation is more difficult for existing structures.
 Various "no new wire" initiatives minimize impediments to home networking.
 These initiatives typically operate at lower speed than wired Ethernet but have the advantage of not requiring additional wiring.

-It is a testament to Ethernet's popularity all these alternatives all use modified Ethernet frames, adapted to the physical medium, making it easy to bridge to standard Ethernet equipment.
+It is a testament to Ethernet's popularity all these alternatives use modified Ethernet frames, adapted to the physical medium, making it easy to bridge to standard Ethernet equipment.